raspberrypilearning/c3-wolfram-fruit-machine/en/step_1.md

 ## Introduction

-In this project, you are going to build an interactive Fruit Machine game.
+In this project, you are going to build an interactive fruit machine game.
 The game is simple: you press a button and three fruits are randomly selected from five possible options.
 If you get three of the same fruit, you win the game!

 ### What you will make